 Apollo issues a good standard warranty for all its electric scooters, including the Apollo Air.
 Your e-scooter is covered by a 12-month warranty against manufacturing defects on parts like the frame, battery, motor, lights, controllers, stem, handlebar, and throttle.
 Apollo offers a further 24-month protection plan on the Air electric scooter for the brake pads, inner tube and tires, and fender.
 The scooter’s rims, brake caliper/disc, and a kickstand are also covered for a period of 30 days or the first 6.2 miles

-The $1,000 price category is tough for scooter makers because they know riders have a ton of very good scooters to choose from at this price point.
-Honestly, there is no shortage of scooters that can hit similar performance per dollar benchmarks to the Air 2022.
-But when it comes to riding quality, in this price range, though, there is just no contest.
+The $1,000 price category is tough for electric scooter makers because they know riders have a ton of very good scooters to choose from at this price point.
+Honestly, there is no shortage of scooters that can hit similar performance per dollar benchmarks to the Air 2022 or 2023.
+But when it comes to ride quality, in this price range, there is just no contest.

-The Air 2022 does it best.
-Like an SUV, it just rolls right over whatever is in your way, and features like the regen brakes and big wide bars give you a feeling that you’re scooting on a whole other level.
+The Apollo Air does it best.
+Like an SUV, it just rolls right over whatever is in your way, and features like the regen brakes and big wide handlebars give you a feeling that you’re riding on a whole other level.

 |Folded dimensions||48 by 24 by 23 in|